beetbox/beets/docs/plugins/replaygain.rst

 These options only work with the "command" backend:

-- **apply**: If you use a player that does not support ReplayGain specifications, you can force the volume normalization by applying the gain to the file via the ``apply`` option.
-This is a lossless and reversible operation with no transcoding involved.
-  Default: ``no``.
 - **command**: The path to the ``mp3gain`` or ``aacgain`` executable (if beets cannot find it by itself).
   For example: ``/Applications/MacMP3Gain.app/Contents/Resources/aacgain``.